ericzhangzhw/MLS-C01-Mindmap/03-modeling/mindmap.md

   - **Metrics**: MSE (Regression); Accuracy (Classification).
   - **Use Cases**: Credit risk rating, recommendation systems, fraud detection.
 - **Factorization Machines**
-  - **Concept**: An extension of a linear model designed to capture higher-order (pairwise) feature interactions in sparse datasets.
+  - **Concept**: An extension of a linear model designed to capture higher-order (pairwise) feature interactions in sparse datasets, like recommendation systems.
+It uses latent vectors (numerical representations of hidden features like genre or actors) to model these interactions.
   - **Problem Type**: Binary Classification & Regression.
-  - **Limitations**: Only considers pairwise features, does not support multiclass problems or CSV format, performs poorly on dense data.
+  - **Limitations**: Only considers pairwise features, does not support multiclass problems, does not support CSV format, performs poorly on dense data, and needs a lot of data (e.g., 10k-10M rows) to work around missing features.
   - **Data Formats**: `protobuf` (float32 tensors) only for training. `JSON`, `protobuf` for inference.
   - **Compute**: Recommended for CPU only.
   - **Required Hyperparameters**: `feature_dim`, `num_factors`, `predictor_type`.